Hyunjoonkim/Benchmark_Problems_for_HRS_locations/README.md

 ![Figure 1  Rectangle of 11 km  9 km surrounding the city of Paris (Google Map)](https://user-images.githubusercontent.com/29350999/102963167-cbcc3480-452b-11eb-8b16-491b7dd11c40.jpg)
 <center> Figure 1.
 Rectangle of 11 km x 9 km surrounding the city of Paris (Google Map) </center>
 <br/>
 Table 1 shows the data used in the 5 cases.
-In our mathematical models and proposed algorithm, the _Minkowski distance_ with p=1.31 is used.<br>
+In our mathematical models and proposed algorithm, the _Minkowski distance_ with p=1.31 is used.<br/>
-Table 1.
-Five different cases of gradual HRS launching <br/>
+<center> Table 1.
+Five different cases of gradual HRS launching </center> <br/>

 ||**Case 1**|**Case 2**|**Case 3**|**Case 4**|**Case 5**|